whoisYoges/website/content/donate.md

 ## Donations

-If you would like to support my work please consider donating.
+If you enjoy my projects or content, please consider making a donation to support me. &lt;3
-I'll be utilizing it to setup and maintain a personal home server space for hosting privacy respecting libre software instances. ([Checkout my preference of programs!](/programs))
+Your contribution will go towards covering the costs of maintaining my domains, servers, and privacy-respecting libre software instances.
+Thank you for your support! ([Checkout my preference of programs!](/programs))
 I truly appreciate your support and engagement.

 I currently only take donations in BTC and XMR.